TrustyFund/notifier/README.md

 Send 50 BTS to account name "BITSHARES-NOTIFIER" with your email in the transaction memo.

 ## For Telegram-notifications
-Open Telegram app, launch bot @trustywalletapp and follow instructions.
+Open Telegram app, launch bot @trustywalletbot and follow instructions.

 ## Running the service on your own node